cruznovsky/cruznovsky/README.md

 - Python :snake:
 - Postgraduate studies: Data Science in Python

-You contact with me here :point_down:
+You can contact with me here :point_down:

 https://www.linkedin.com/in/jaakub-sadowski/